Český Krumlov: Sights

 The historic town centre with the castle complex has been a designated UNESCO World Heritage Site since 1992, one of the first in the country.
 The town preserves the street layout from the Middle Ages.
 Most of the architecture of the old town and castle dates from the 13th through 17th centuries; the town's structures are mostly in Gothic, Renaissance, and Baroque styles.
-The historical core, today Vnitřní město ("Inner Town") town part, is within a horseshoe meander of the river, with the old Latrán town part and castle complex on the other side of the Vltava.
+The historical core, today the municipal part Vnitřní město (lit. 'inner town'), is within a horseshoe meander of the river, with the old Latrán town part and castle complex on the other side of the Vltava.

-The centre of Old Town is formed by Svornosti Square.
+The centre of Old Town is formed by the square Náměstí Svornosti.
 Its main landmark is the town hall from 1597.
 It was created by merger of three Gothic houses with arcades, whose façade was merged with a Renaissance attic.

 The town has preserved only few fragments of the town fortifications, formed by one town gate built in 1598–1602, a bastion from 1505, and remains of zwinger walls.